 When requesting Uncommon or Rare items, if the party has more than 10 such items, increase the level of the request by 2.
 You don’t have to count items toward this limit if the RHC doesn’t know you have them.

 Note: Upgrading an Uncommon or Rare item to a higher-level version of the same rarity and a similar enchantment does not count as a favor.
-If the party sells one of its Uncommon or Rare items and buys a new one of equal or lesser rarity, it does not count as a favor.

 Obtain Ritual Services

 You can call upon the services of a capable caster to perform a ritual of your choice for you – though certain rare rituals may not be possible to request.
 Calling upon a higher-level ritualist requires a greater Favor Rating.
 Casters have a skill bonus of 5+half level, but are generally only trained in one skill.
 They roll other skills with a bonus of just half their level.